Dr. Bruce Zahn joined the core faculty in the Philadelphia College of Osteopathic

 Committee.
 He has recently served on the Board of the Philadelphia Society for Clinical

 Psychologists as well.
-Dr. Zahn also volunteers his time as a Board Member of the
+Dr. Zahn also has volunteered his time as a Board Member of

-Inter-faith Housing Alliance of Ambler, serving families in Montgomery County to overcome
+the Inter-faith Housing Alliance of Ambler, serving families in Montgomery County

 Promotions and Tenure Committee and the Academic Appeals Committee.